hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 sidexz_minsnap1_speed-1       | An image showing the side view along the x-axis of the original trajectory and the computed minimum snap trajectory. sideyz_minsnap1_speed-1       | An image showing the side view along the y-axis of the original trajectory and the computed minimum snap trajectory.

-### Analysis Data
+## Analysis Data

-There are a few files in here which are then computed after processing the data.
-Scripts used for processing the data can be found in the [Tool Pipeline](../setup/) section.
-However, for completion, a brief description of of the output files generated from processing is is given below:
+After executing a test case, the performance was analyzed and output saved inside the test case folder.
+More details on the processing of the data can be found inside the [Tool Pipeline](../setup/) section.
+However, for completion, a brief description of of the output files generated from processing is given below:

 Name    | Description
 ------------ | -------------